dougeby/IntuneDocs/intune/certificates-importedpfx-configure.md

 8. To validate the certificate was imported, run `Get-IntuneUserPfxCertificate -AuthenticationResult $authResult -UsertList "<UserUPN>"`

-For more information about other available commands, see the readme file at [PFXImport Powershell Project at GitHub](https://github.com/microsoft/Intune-Resource-Access/tree/develop/src/PFXImportPowershell).
+For more information about other available commands, see the readme file at [PFXImport PowerShell Project at GitHub](https://github.com/microsoft/Intune-Resource-Access/tree/develop/src/PFXImportPowershell).

 ## Create a PKCS imported certificate profile